 As always, let us know if you have any questions about these changes!
 We're here to help.

 Frequently Asked Questions

-But I am registered for VAT in my EU country - why do you have to charge VAT?
+I am registered for VAT in my EU country - why do you have to charge VAT to my customers?

 The new VAT regulations (as of January 1, 2015) require digital portals, platforms, gateways, and marketplaces that electronically supply, authorize payment, and handle delivery/download of electronic services to collect, report, and remit VAT.
 Gumroad is the entity with whom your customers are doing business, so we are responsible for VAT, not you.